What is a Model?

 - Undraped Artist Model

 In 2016, there was an estimated number of 4,800 jobs in the United States for Model.
 There is little to no growth in job opportunities for Model.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Model per year.

 The states with the most job growth for Model are Washington, Alaska, and Florida.
 Watch out if you plan on working in Iowa, Ohio, or Idaho.
 These states have the worst job growth for this type of profession.